Ex-Microsoft manager plans to create first U.S. marijuana brand

-SEATTLE (Reuters) - A former Microsoft executive plans to create the first U.S. national marijuana brand, with cannabis he hopes to eventually import legally from Mexico, and said he was kicking off his business by acquiring medical pot dispensaries in three U.S. states.
+OLYMPIA, Wash., May 30 (Reuters) - A former Microsoft executive plans to create the first U.S. national marijuana brand, and said he is kicking off his Seattle-based business by acquiring medical cannabis dispensaries in three U.S. states.

 Shively, 45, whose six years at Microsoft ended in 2009, said he was soliciting investors for $10 million in start-up money.